friendlymatthew/gif/README.md

 This repository also contains a crate to render GIFs.
 It provides a command-line executable that uses [`minifb`](https://github.com/emoon/rust_minifb) to render pixels.

-`jif` aims to decode any GIF from [GIPHY](https://giphy.com).
+`gif` aims to decode any GIF from [GIPHY](https://giphy.com).
 Any deviation from Giphy's rendering should be considered a bug.

 ## Grammar